Stason666/Helloy-world/README.md

 # Helloy-world
-I love :pizza: :beer: and :chess:
+I love :pizza: :beer: and chess
+I like moto